zstorc/ecology-manuscript/README.md

 ## Acknowledgments

 This research was funded by the NSF-DEB (2025849, 2343738 and 2414418), and NSF BIO-OCE (2023474).
-This research could not have been possible without assistance from many students and other researchers at Southern Illinois University and the University of Kansas, Kansas State University agronomy personel, and staff at KPBS.
+This research would not have been possible without assistance from many students and other researchers at Southern Illinois University and the University of Kansas, Kansas State University agronomy personnel, and staff at the Konza Prairie Biological Station.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the other funders.